Cris7777/MSiA423-Project-Repo/README.md

 ## Project Charter

+**Vision**:

-**Vision**: The project provides a tool  To predict player scores based on different attributes and enable users find players right for their virtual soccer teams.
+The project provides a tool for virtual soccer teams founders to find  To predict player scores based on different attributes and enable users find players right for their virtual soccer teams.

+**Mission**:

-**Mission**: Enable users to search for players needed for their teams and produce similar player recommendations based on their entries.
+Enable users to search for players needed for their teams and produce similar player recommendations based on their entries.

 **Success criteria**